-Most restaurants, bars, clubs, and live music venues are located along Pine Avenue from 4th Street to the Pike and Shoreline Village, but a few destinations lie closer to the beach itself.
+Most restaurants, bars, clubs, and live music venues are located along Pine Avenue from 4th Street (with regularly scheduled party buses) to the Pike and Shoreline Village, but a few destinations lie closer to the beach itself.

 If you're in the mood for a bit of Latin flair, Alegria Cocina Latina is a Spanish and Latin American restaurant and bar with flamenco shows Friday through Sunday and live Latin fusion bands between each set.
 There's enough dance space for four couples to hit the floor comfortably, but that doesn't deter large crowds from squeezing onto the dance floor when the music's good.